Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Technology

-The architecture is based on the following ideas: \begin{itemize} \item Dense sensor array readout \item Modular, independent (“tiles”), per pixel \item On chip signal amplification (TIA+gain) \item Continuous waveform sampling and triggered digitization - with internal buffering of past triggers to avoid deadtime. \item On the fly timing and amplitude (charge) extraction \item ``Data fusion" and export. \end{itemize} The output of any of these components could be the target for the application of a more or less sophisticated exploration of ML extraction, operating directly on the raw samples, the individual extracted Q and Ts, or the output of the fusion logic.
+As an example of a possible readout solution that could empower ML-based experiments, Figure~\ref{fig:nalu} below shows the architecture of the HPSoC series of readout integrated circuits (ROICs) designed by Nalu Scientific.
+The architecture incorporates a dense sensor array readout with modular, independent (“tiles”) per pixel, on chip signal amplification (TIA+gain), continuous waveform sampling and triggered digitization (with internal buffering of past triggers to avoid deadtime), on the fly timing and amplitude (charge) extraction.
+The output of any of these components could be the target for the application of a more or less sophisticated exploration of ML extraction, operating directly on the raw samples, the individual extracted Q and Ts, or the output of the fusion logic.
 The implementation of the latter as an inference engine is a good candidate for first experimental evaluation of the methodology and is being considered as a good demonstrator in a follow-up study.